 - Health insurance requires that you be given a mental health diagnosis so that your therapist can be reimbursed.

-- You may wish to opt out of using your insurance for counseling or psychotherapy if you do not wish to have a mental health diagnosis in your permanent healthcare record.
+- You may wish to opt out of using your insurance for counseling if you do not wish to have a mental health diagnosis in your permanent healthcare record.

 - Not using insurance means you do not have a potentially stigmatizing and enduring statement about your health.